-Have you ever been one of the unlucky souls to show up at the grocery store or post office only to figure out you’re wearing an added accessory — a used dryer sheet?
+Have you ever been one of the unlucky souls to show up at the grocery store or post office only to discover you’re wearing an added accessory — a used dryer sheet?
 Unsightly out of the dryer, traditional dryer sheets are also quite wasteful.
 Here’s how …

-By design, traditional dryer sheets are single use, creating additional waste upon use as well as added expense to your monthly budget.
-Traditional dryer sheets can also contain harmful chemicals including ingredients listed only as ‘fragrance’.
+By design, dryer sheets are single-use, creating unnecessary waste as well as an added expense to your monthly budget.
+Traditional dryer sheets also contain harmful chemicals including ingredients listed only as “fragrance.”
 Is there an alternative?
-Absolutely – wool dryer balls!
+Absolutely!
+Wool dryer balls.

-Because they cut down on drying time, they will also save you time, energy and money all while getting rid of static cling and wrinkles.
+In addition, wool dryer balls cut down on drying time, so you save time, energy, and money while getting rid of static cling and wrinkles.
 The wool literally pulls moisture out of your (drying) clothes.
-Isn’t science cool?
-Wool dryer balls should also last for thousands of loads (that’s a lot of socks!) of laundry creating a less wasteful clothes drying process.
+They should also last for thousands of loads of laundry (that’s a lot of socks!).

-The number of wool dryer balls you might need depends on factors such as size and makeup of your clothes load.
-A small load of ‘delicates’ – try using 2, 3 or 4 wool dryer balls.
+The number of dryer balls you might need depends on the size and makeup of your dryer load.
+For a small load of delicates, try using two, three, or four dryer balls.
 Laundry piled a mountain high?
-Try using a half dozen or more dryer balls.
-Because they are non-toxic, there is really no limit to how many wool dryer balls one could use.
-You’re dryer has always wanted to be a juggler so go ahead — make its day.
+Try using a half dozen or more.
+There is really no limit to how many wool dryer balls one could use.
+Your dryer has always wanted to be a juggler, so go ahead — make its day.